collerek/ormar/docs/models/index.md

 By default table name is created from Model class name as lowercase name plus 's'.

-You can overwrite this parameter by providing `ormar_config` object `tablename` argument.
+You can overwrite this parameter by providing `ormar_config` object's `tablename` argument.

 ```Python hl_lines="14-16"
 --8<-- "../docs_src/models/docs002.py"